villaa/nrFano_Constraint/paper_notebooks/README.md

 == Extraction of NR, ER band countours from 2-dimensional Y, Er joint distribution to be named

+== Correction to extracted C for multiple scatters to be named

 == Extraction of the Fano factor from the Edelweiss C to be named